radio-aktywne/app-emicast/streamcast/docs/docs/index.md

-# decay
+# streamcast

 Icecast broadcasting ❄️

-`decay` is an [Icecast](https://icecast.org) server that you can send audio to and have it broadcasted to multiple listeners.
+`streamcast` is an [Icecast](https://icecast.org) server that you can send audio to and have it broadcasted to multiple listeners.

 To start the server `cd` into `src` and run: